Telephone booth: United States

 Telephone booths within the dining area of Philippe The Original in Los Angeles.

 Beginning in the 1990s, many large cities began instituting restrictions on where pay phones could be placed, under the belief that they facilitated crime.
 In 1999, there were approximately 2 million phone booths in the United States.
 Only five percent of those remained in service by 2018.
 In 2008, AT&T began withdrawing pay phone support citing profitability, and a few years later Verizon also left the pay phone market.
 In 2015, a phone booth in Prairie Grove, Arkansas was placed on the National Register of Historic Places.
-New phone booth installations do sometimes occur, including the installation of a phone booth at Eaton Rapid's city hall.
+New phone booth installations do sometimes occur, including the installation of a phone booth at Eaton Rapids' city hall.

 In 2018, about a fifth of America's 100,000 remaining pay phones were in New York, according to the FCC.
 Only four phone booths remain in New York City, all on Manhattan's Upper West Side; the rest have been converted into WiFi hotspots.
 Incoming calls are no longer available, and outgoing calls are now free.
 In February 2020, the city confirmed that despite a plan to remove dozens of pay phones, the iconic booths would continue to be maintained.